khalef-khalil/kahoot/CURRENT_FEATURES.md

 - Sort quizzes by title (A-Z/Z-A) or creation order (newest/oldest)
 - Mark quizzes as favorites and filter by favorites
 - Filter quizzes by difficulty level (Easy, Medium, Hard)
+- Filter quizzes by categories with intuitive icons
 - Visual difficulty indicators with color coding
+- Category display with appropriate icons

 ## Quiz Creation & Editing
 - Add title and description for quizzes